appsmithorg/appsmith-docs/.github/drafts/16506/16506_slider_widget_landing_draft.md

 ## Usage

 ### Category Slider
-The Category Slider widget can be very useful for situations where users must provide feedback along a scale that isn't numerical.
-Surveys, for example, often have questions which ask respondents to rate how much they agree or disagree with certain statements (i.e. Strongly agree/ agree/ disagree/ strongly disagree).
+The Category Slider widget can be useful for situations where users must provide feedback along a scale that isn't numerical.
+Surveys, for example, often have questions which ask respondents to rate how much they agree or disagree with certain statements (that is, Strongly agree/ agree/ disagree/ strongly disagree).

 ![](as_category.png)